 Maybe it’s because behind the wheel, or on the edge of crosswalks, or in secluded parks, we are in fight or flight mode.

-If you thought a reckless driver, who nearly mowed down your kids on their bicycle, wasn’t even supposed to be there, that would add to to your indignation.
+If you thought a reckless driver, who nearly mowed down your bicycle riding child, wasn’t even supposed to be there, that would add to to your indignation.